fulldiveVR/FulldiveExtension.ScreenDim/README.md

 ## Looking for co-maintainers

-Fulldive Eye Filter is still maintained, and I have no plans to change that.
-I would actually like to do more development and get Fulldive Eye Filter feature-complete.
+Blue Light Filter is still maintained, and I have no plans to change that.
+I would actually like to do more development and get Blue Light Filter feature-complete.
 However, it is hard for me to get motivated to do that when I'm the only developer (especially when there are [other](https://snowdrift.coop) projects I'm involved in that *do* have others working on them).

 If you're interested in becoming a co-maintainer, I'm willing to spend time walking you through the code base.